 Since the flavors are a fun departure from the norm, it would be a vibrant addition to any holiday spread, too.
 And don’t worry, the spice of the harissa is tempered by the tahini-honey, so both adults and kids can enjoy it.

-For garnish, scatter some fresh parsley leaves overtop for a pop of color and freshness.As always, if you give this recipe a try, be sure to tag #dishingoutheath so I can see your beautiful creations!
+For garnish, scatter some fresh parsley leaves overtop for a pop of color and freshness.If you give this cauliflower with tahini recipe a try, be sure to tag #dishingoutheath so I can see your beautiful creations!